-For further information, please refer to the Disciplinary Policy and Procedure.
+For further information, please refer to the Company's Bullying and Harassment Policy

 8.0 Disciplinary and Grievance

 8.1 Disciplinary policy

 You are expected to maintain a high standard of both personal and professional behaviour and to perform your role to the best of your ability.
 The Company will use the Disciplinary Policy to rectify issues such as unsatisfactory performance or misconduct.